Mr. Birling is a successful businessman, who has been Lord Mayor of Brumley. He’s the father of Sheila and Eric, and husband to Mrs. Birling

 PRIESTLEY’S MESSAGE (BP IDEAS)

 Priestley exhibits Mr. Birling as the living embodiment of the capitalist ideology.
-Even his physical appearance reflects capitalism, the formal clothes that look “heavy looking” symbolise his greed and he frequently displays his ‘portentous attitude when speaking to Gerald
+Even his physical appearance reflects capitalism, the formal clothes that look “heavy looking” symbolise his greed, as he frequently displays his portentous attitude when speaking to Gerald.
+Perhaps Priestley presents Mr. Birling in this extreme way to expose to the 1945 audience how selfish the capitalist system is, and that to improve Britain after WW2 they should leave capitalist ideals behind.

-Priestley uses Mr. Birling as a symbol to represent the selfishness and arrogance of capitalists in Edwardian society.
+Priestley uses the character of Mr. Birling as a symbol to represent the selfishness and arrogance of capitalists in Edwardian society.
 Priestley wants his 1945 audience to dislike Mr. Birling and reject his capitalist attitudes.
 This would influence the audience to lead a more responsible, socialist view.

-Priestley uses Mr. Birlings insecurity of his social position to explore the social hierarchy of 1912 Edwardian society.
-Priestley wants his 1945 audience to want to change and and destroy the social hierarchy after the wars and to treat and view everyone as equals, not based on their social status.
+Priestley uses Mr. Birlings insecurity of his social position and obsession with avoiding scandal to explore the social hierarchy of 1912 Edwardian society.
+Priestley wants his 1945 audience to want to change and to destroy the social hierarchy after the wars and to treat and view everyone as equals, not based on their social status.